marcusphillips/boundjs-experimental/README.markdown

+# NOTE: THIS IS A BROKEN, BETA VERSION OF THE LIBRARY.
+Not for public use.

-# React templating library
+# Bound templating library

 ***

-## What is React?
+## What is Bound?
-React is an HTML templating language designed for easy rerendering.
+Bound is an HTML templating language designed for easy rerendering.
 It can manage view updates automatically by monitoring the state of the original input objects, and updating the original output nodes accordingly.

 ***

 ## What does it look like?
-React templates are expressed entirely in HTML, and can always be validated as such.
-The directives that control rendering are written in a custom `react` attribute, such as `<div react="contain myString"></div>`.
+Bound templates are expressed entirely in HTML, and can always be validated as such.
+The directives that control rendering are written in custom `data-*` attributes, such as `<div data-contents="myProperty"></div>`.

 ***